 In addition, 4.3% of the children seventeen and under

 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 79.1%

 The Neighbors: Occupations

-of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 35.7% of the residents employed.

 Other residents here are employed in clerical, assistant, and tech support occupations

-(16.2%), and 12.5% in manufacturing and laborer occupations.
+(17.2%), and 8.6% in manufacturing and laborer occupations.